Late-time asymptotics for geometric wave equations with inverse-square potentials: Introduction

 \begin{theorem}[First version] Let $\phi$ be a solution to \eqref{eq:wavewithinvsqpot} arising from suitably regular and decaying initial data.
 Then: \begin{enumerate}[label=\emph{(\roman*)}] \item\emph{(Late-time asymptotics)} There exist constants $C=C(V_{\alpha},M)>0$ and $\nu=\nu(\alpha)>0$ such that for a suitable hyperboloidal\footnote{The level sets of $\tau$ intersect the event horizon to the future of the bifurcation sphere and are asymptotically hyperboloidal, i.e. they can be thought of as intersecting future null infinity appropriately.}time coordinate $\tau\geq 0$, a radial coordinate $r$ and spherical coordinates $(\theta,\varphi)$, we can estimate:

 with $Q_{\alpha}[\phi]$ a constant that can be explicitly determined from initial data, $w_0$ denoting the stationary, spherically symmetric solution to \eqref{eq:wavewithinvsqpot} that has the asymptotic behaviour $w_0(r)\sim r^{-\frac{1}{2}+\frac{\beta_0}{2}}$ as $r\to \infty$ and $D[\phi]$ an initial data norm. \item\emph{(Genericity of late-time tails)} The constant $Q_{\alpha}[\phi]$ is non-vanishing for an open and dense subset $\mathcal{G}$ of initial data, with respect to an appropriate weighted $L^1$-type initial data norm, even when restricting to compactly supported initial data, and the complement $\mathcal{G}^c$ has codimension 1. \end{enumerate} \end{theorem} We refer to Theorem \ref{thm:precise} for a more precise version of the above theorem, including precise expressions for the initial data quantities $Q_{\alpha}[\phi]$ and $D[\phi]$, as well as the exponent $\nu$, and moreover, refined late-time asymptotics when projecting $\phi$ to spherical harmonics of degree $\geq \ell$ with $\ell\in \N$.
+The quantities $Q_{\alpha}[\phi]$ can \emph{a posteriori} be interpreted as new conserved charges at infinity at the level of time integrals of $\phi$; see Remark \ref{rm:consvlaws}.

-Theorem \ref{thm:rough} implies in particular that solutions to \eqref{eq:wavewithinvsqpot} have late-time asymptotics in terms of standard Schwarzschild coordinates $(t,r,\theta,\varphi)$ with rates that depend on the coefficient $\alpha$ in the following way: for $r_0\geq 2M$
+Theorem \ref{thm:rough} implies in particular that solutions to \eqref{eq:wavewithinvsqpot} have late-time asymptotics with rates that depend on the coefficient $\alpha$ in the following way in terms of standard Schwarzschild coordinates $(t,r,\theta,\varphi)$: for $r_0\geq 2M$,